yvt/openspades/README.md

 Players left in cg_stats or other

-Reload progress bar below the crosshair or in cg_stats
+Reload progress bar below the crosshair or in cg_stats - partially done in the form of percentage in "Reloading" text

 Shots left below crosshair and replacing icons (bottom right)

+Remove bullet icons

 ### On commit: